iOS-Group-Project/Songify/README.md

 - [ ] Providing the user to the ability to type in an artist name to see an image of the artist as well as their catalogue available on Spotify.
 - [ ] Being able to play music from the providing artist catalogue.
 - [ ] User hears a random song by an artist post clicking on the artists image.
-- [ ] User can add in artist images
+- [ ] User can add in custom artist images

 ### 2. Screen Archetypes